-Transferring a car to Switzerland
+Importing a car into Switzerland

 Home is, where the car is 🚗 Would you like to take your car with you from Germany to Switzerland?
 Then there are a few important points to consider when emigrating to Switzerland - from customs declaration and technical regulations to registration in Switzerland.
 Knowing the procedures will save you time, money and unnecessary effort.
 In this article, you will learn step by step how to transfer your vehicle correctly.